Harry Rosen: Personal life

 Rosen was married to his wife, Evelyn, for over 60 years.
-They have 4 children and 9 grandchildren 6 great grandchildren.
+They had 4 children, 9 grandchildren, and 6 great grandchildren.
 He died on December 24, 2023, at the age of 92.

 Philanthropy

 Rosen was active in the Canadian Paraplegic Association, Corporate Fund for Breast Cancer, Cancer Care Fund, Mount Sinai Friends for Life Campaign, Ryerson University board of governors, George Brown College board of governors, and the University of Western Ontario board of governors.
 He served a three-year term as campaign chairman for the Canadian Cancer Society, Metropolitan Toronto.

 In 2004, he served on the Mount Sinai Hospital board of governors, Ryerson B.Com program in retailing advisory board, and on the cabinet of Major Individual Gifts for the United Way of Canada.

 He appeared in a promotional campaign for the Centre for Addiction and Mental Health to promote services for those affected by addiction and mental health issues in the Toronto area.

-In April 2010 he was honoured at a fundraising event for the University Health Network called "Hats Off To Harry".
+In April 2010 he was honoured at a fundraising event for the University Health Network called "Hats Off To Harry."